OmarYAZEJI/ManifestAnalyzer/README.md

 ## Technical Review
  ### Clean Architecture
-  The project is built with 4 differnt layers :
+  The project was built with 4 differnt layers :

-    1. Activites
+    1. Activites  layer - presents data to a screen and handle user interactions
-    2. Interfaces
+    2. Interfaces layer - presents the structure of all methods used by object to interact with outside world
-    3. Models
+    3. Models  layer - presents set of object classes that will be used during the interaction between other layers
-    4. Utility
+    4. Utility layer - access, retrieve and manage application data

 ![image](https://user-images.githubusercontent.com/17234785/68205851-524a4d80-ffdc-11e9-87f4-c6df26adc964.png)